 To provide a richer understanding of human development and family life and to build skills for work in diverse cultures, international study is emphasized, students are required to become proficient in studies of three world regions and encouraged to develop communication skills in a culture and language other than their own.

 For assurance of consideration for an assistantship in fall 2011, applications must be received by January 15.

 Applicants must hold a bachelor’s or a master’s degree from an accredited degree program.
 In addition to strong academic performance, experience in volunteer and/or professional public service is desirable.
-Students should submit GRE and/or Miller’s Analogies Test scores, three letters of recommendation from professionals familiar with the applicant’s academic work and/or community service, and a 500-word essay on the applicant’s career aspirations and goals and their relation to this graduate program.
+Students should submit GRE scores, three letters of recommendation from professionals familiar with the applicant’s academic work and/or community service, and a 500-word essay on the applicant’s career aspirations and goals and their relation to this graduate program.
 Students for whom English is not the first language are also required to submit TOEFL scores.
 Both U.S. and international students are welcome, as are both new graduates and experienced professionals.

 For additional information, please contact the program coordinator (Mark Small)